 - ext\index A list of element indices to be exchanged to implement the mapping between a base descriptor and a descriptor with overlap.
+Specified as: a vector of integer type, see 3.3.

 - ovrlap\index A list of the overlap elements for the current process, organized in groups like the previous vector:

 - 1. Process identifier;

 - 2. Number of points to be received;

 - 3. Indices of points to be received;

-- 4. Number of points to be sent; - 5.
-Indices of points to be sent;
+- 4. Number of points to be sent;

+5. Indices of points to be sent;